-OPHI is entirely funded by grants and private donations from governments, international agencies, foundations and individuals.
+OPHI is entirely funded by contracts, grants and private donations from governments, international agencies, foundations and individuals.
 Find out how you can support OPHI today.

-OPHI gratefully acknowledges support from the Economic and Social Research Council (ESRC), national offices of the United Nations Development Programme (UNDP), national governments, national offices of the United Nations International Children’s Emergency Fund (UNICEF), the International Food Policy Research Institute (IFPRI), the European Union, the the William F. And Doris W. Oliver Foundation, and private benefactors.
+OPHI gratefully acknowledges support from the Swedish International Development Cooperation Agency (Sida), The Food and Agriculture Organization of the United Nations (FAO), National Governments, the headquarters and national offices of the United Nations Development Programme (UNDP), national and regional offices of the United Nations International Children’s Emergency Fund (UNICEF), country offices of the European Union, national offices of the World Bank, the International Food Policy Research Institute (IFPRI), the William F. and Doris W. Oliver Foundation, UK Department of International Development (DFID), and individual benefactors.

-For their past support OPHI acknowledges the German Federal Ministry for Economic Cooperation and Development (BMZ), the UK Economic and Social Research Council (ESRC)/(DFID) Joint Scheme, the Robertson Foundation, the John Fell Oxford University Press (OUP) Research Fund, the Human Development Report Office (HDRO/UNDP), the International Development Research Council (IDRC) of Canada, the Canadian International Development Agency (CIDA), the UK Department of International Development (DFID), Praus, and AusAID.
+For their past support OPHI acknowledges the German Federal Ministry for Economic Cooperation and Development (BMZ), the UK Economic and Social Research Council (ESRC)/(DFID) Joint Scheme, the Islamic Development Bank (IDB), the Statistical, Economic and Social Research and Training Centre for Islamic Countries (SESRIC), the Robertson Foundation, the John Fell Oxford University Press (OUP) Research Fund, the United Nations Environment Programme, Horizonte Positivo (Costa Rica), the UNDP Latin America Bureau, the Human Development Report Office (HDRO/UNDP), the International Development Research Council (IDRC), the Canadian International Development Agency (CIDA), Praus, and AusAID.